Language selection

 • (a) providing for the mandate of committees established under section 20 or 21, eligibility criteria for membership in those committees and their number of members;

-• (b) respecting the election of directors of the Association, including the eligibility of persons to be elected as directors, and defining independent for the purposes of paragraph 8(1)(d);
+• (b) respecting the election of directors of the Association, including the eligibility of individuals to be elected as directors, and defining independent for the purposes of paragraph 8(1)(d);

 • (c) prescribing the form and content of the Association’s corporate plans and annual reports, and the time and manner in which they must be prepared or submitted;